Jean Segura Player Props: Marlins vs. Twins

 - Segura hit .277 with nine doubles, 10 home runs and 26 walks.

-- In 27.8% of his games a year ago (32 of 115), Segura picked up an RBI.
-In six of those games (5.2%) he recorded more than one RBI, and he had three or more in two contests.
+- Segura picked up an RBI in 27.8% of his games last season (32 of 115), with more than one RBI in six of those contests (5.2%).
+He had three or more RBIs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.